openpolitics/manifesto/economy.md

 In order to stimulate adoption of the living wage, and act as a good example, all public sector organisations and [National Infrastructure Organisations](infrastructure.html) will be required to pay employees at least a living wage.

-All public sector organizations will have to use open source software and services where available.
+All public sector organisations will have to use open source software and services where available.
 Proprietary software that is currently in use should be examined for open source alternatives.
 A timeline should be created and made public to show how and when the body will convert to this alternative in a reasonable period of time.
 This is to cut down on public sector costs and increase our society's participation in the open source culture.

 ## Tax Havens